See all Profiles

 Dr. Ahn was president of the Mid-Atlantic Society of Biblical Literature (SBL) (2021-2022).
 He also served as the section review leader for Daniel and the Book of the Twelve (Minor Prophets)—NRSV-Updated Edition.

-Dr. Ahn is a highly regarded and recognized scholar in the study of the forced and return migrations periods, more commonly known as the exile and return.
+Dr. Ahn is a highly acclaimed and recognized scholar in the study of the forced and return migrations periods, more commonly known as the exile and return.
 Trained under world leading scholars, Dr. Ahn continues to demonstrate leadership in (various) academic guilds: founder/chair of the "Return Migrations in Biblical Literature" (SBL International, 2019-present), the founder/chair of the "Exile-Forced Migrations Group" (SBL Annual, 2008-2012), International Meeting (2010-2012), Program Chair of the Hebrew Bible, Southwest SBL (2011-2013), president of the Korean Biblical Colloquium (KBC) (2017-2021), and Writings Section Chair, Mid-Atlantic SBL (2018-2022).
+Dr. Ahn is the editor of the Journal of Black Religious Thought (Brill) and the PI for the the Pathways (Lilly) Grant at Howard.

 Dr. Ahn's monographs (authored and edited) include, Exile as Forced Migrations (de Gruyter, 2010), The Prophets Speak on Forced Migration (SBL Press, 2015), By the Irrigation Canals of Babylon (Bloomsbury, 2012), Thus Says the LORD: Essays in Honor of Robert R. Wilson (T & T Clark, 2009), and Landscapes of Korean and Korean American Biblical Interpretation (SBL Press, 2019).
 Currently, he is working on several projects of which two are: the Wilderness Wandering Tradition and an edited volume on The Last of the Kings on Forced and Return Migrations: 2 Kings 24-25.